BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     </div>
 </p>
 <p>
-    The experimental evidence for CCC, and just CCC as a whole, are not widely accepted by the scientific community.<br/>
+    The experimental evidence for CCC, and just CCC as a whole, are not widely accepted by the scientific community.
     Whether it's true or not isn't the point though.
 Penrose gave it a serious shot.
 </p>
 <p>
-    German physiologist Emil du Bois-Reymond famously declared "Ignoramus et ignorabimus".² That's Latin for "we do not know and will not know".² That's an ethos I sensed in literary studies, and in art in general for that matter: an elision of quantification.
+    German physiologist Emil du Bois-Reymond famously declared "Ignoramus et ignorabimus".² That's Latin for "we do not know and will not know".² That's an ethos I sensed in literary studies, and in art in general: an elision of quantification.
     This is perhaps in part because of what would happen if you asked the average artist or poet "what's 600 divided by 15?", but I think it runs deeper in the type of mind that gravitates toward literature and the arts.
 </p>
 <p>
     In response to du Bois-Reymond's phrase, the famous German mathematician David Hilbert had this to say:<br/>
-    "We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.<br/>
+    "We must not believe those, who today, with philosophical bearing and deliberative tone, prophesy the fall of culture and accept the ignorabimus.
-    For us there is no ignorabimus, and in my opinion none whatever in natural science.<br/>
+    For us there is no ignorabimus, and in my opinion none whatever in natural science.
-    In opposition to the foolish ignorabimus our slogan shall be Wir müssen wissen – wir werden wissen ("We must know – we will know")."²<br/>
+    In opposition to the foolish ignorabimus our slogan shall be Wir müssen wissen – wir werden wissen ("We must know – we will know")."²<br/><br/>
-    Hilbert's tombstone bears that latter phrase:<br/>
+    Hilbert's tombstone bears the latter phrase:<br/>
     <div align="center">
       <img style="width: 30vw;" src="https://bradleyculley.github.io/images/David_Hilbert_headstone.png" />
         <div style="font-size: 12px; font-style: italic;">³</div>